9 Min Read

 If you still love your wife and feel like cheating was a mistake, deciding if you should tell your wife you cheated is tough and more than a little bit complicated.

 Many men who have strayed wrestle with this.
 They may spend sleepless night for weeks, months, or even years pondering the question, “Should I tell my wife I cheated?”

 So, if you find yourself in this situation, what should you do?

 It isn’t always as black and white as saying, “Yes, tell” or “No, don’t tell.”

 There are a variety of things that need to be taken into consideration prior to coming to the appropriate conclusion.

 Let’s take a look some of the reasons that may prevent you for telling your wife you cheated, as well as some reasons you should tell her.

 What Would Prevent You From Confessing?

-A lot of times partners have a suspicion, and almost every time they know we've been distant.
-So we're fooling ourselves in thinking they don't know.
+A lot of times partners have a suspicion.
+They’ve seen changes that don’t add up and they know we've been distant.
+So, we're fooling ourselves in thinking they don't recognize that things are off.
 They may not know the specifics, but they usually know something's up."

-Keeping things quiet may seem compelling, but is it the best idea?
+Keeping things quiet may seem compelling, but is it actually the best idea?